zeek/zeek-docs/scripts/policy/frameworks/management/request.zeek.rst

    This function establishes request state.

-   :reqid: the identifier to use for the request.
+   :param reqid: the identifier to use for the request.

 .. zeek:id:: Management::Request::finish